medhavi27/ASO-Web-App/documents/design-journey.md

 Website:
 - **Navigation**
   - About
+    - Introduction/Overview
-    - Introduction/History
+    - Message from President
-    - Images (Background Image)
+    - Images
   - Members
+    - Members Search Function
     - Current Members
-    - Form to add members
-    - Donation information
   - Events
-    - Images/Descriptions
+    - Description of Events
-    - Form to add events
+    - Suggestion form for events
   - Learn More
     - Blog information
-    - Form to add blogs/news
   - Contact
-    - Information for eboard
+    - Information of eboard
-    - Social media links
   - Eboard
-    - View all members
+    - Table displaying event suggestions
-    - View additional info about members
+    - Table displaying additional member info
-    - Add images to image gallery
+    - Form to add new images to about.php
+    - Form to add new members
+    - Form to add events
+    - Form to add blogs/news
+- **Footer**

 - **Content** (List all the content corresponding to main navigation and sub-categories.)